 Often translated as “key money”, reikin (礼金) is an upfront fee that you pay to the landlord in order to sign the contract.
 Unlike a deposit, It will not be returned to you.
 Some rooms are advertised without key money, but one month’s rent is typical and two months’ rent is not uncommon.

 The deposit (敷金, shikikin) is typically one month’s rent, but can be as high as three months’ rent for owners that want to keep pets in the room.
 Do not expect to get all of this back.
-Firstly, there will be a charge to have the apartment professionally cleaned when you move out (this is not something you can tell the owner you will do yourself).
-Secondly, there will be a fee to change the locks at the end of the contract.
-This is common practice in Japan, as the safety-conscious Japanese do not want to think that there’s someone out there with a full set of keys to their home.
+There will be a charge to have the apartment professionally cleaned when you move out (this is not something you can tell the owner you will do yourself) and there may be other fees that cover changing the locks or cleaning the air-conditioning unit(s).
+Incidentally, changing the locks between tenants is common practice in Japan, as the safety-conscious Japanese do not want to think that there’s someone out there with a full set of keys to their home.

 This comprises of rent insurance (usually around 40% of one month’s rent) and fire insurance (about 5-10% of one month’s rent).
 The first is usually but not always required.
 Individuals are allowed to act as guarantors, but this is rarely a possibility for foreigners as the person needs to be a relative.
 The rent insurance fee, if you renew your contract, usually drops by about half.